 Additional services offered by accountants

-Alongside the core tasks listed above, most accountants provide a variety of bolt-on services – some are ‘free’, and others may cost extra.
+Most accountants offer a variety of bolt-on services in addition to the core tasks listed above—some are ‘free’, and others may cost extra.

 - IR35 contract reviews (providing an opinion on the IR35 status of your contract, or providing access to a third party professional IR35 contract review service).